Vini-002/herbie-do-zero/README.md

 # herbie-do-zero

-## Memory
+## Parameters

-The [MemoryHelper.h](include/MemoryHelper.h) file is responsible for managing the storage of the variables on the non-volatile EEPROM memory.
+The [ParameterHelper.h](include/ParameterHelper.h) file is responsible for managing the storage of the variables on the non-volatile memory (EEPROM) and transmission of those variables using Bluetooth.

 ### Implementation